data-to-insight/dfe-csc-api-data-flows/docs/admin-cli_interface.md

 ```

 **Notes**
-- Uses `SELECT TOP 0 *` for speed—no data is read.
+- Uses `SELECT TOP 0 *` for speed—no data is read
-- Will return non‑zero if the required columns are missing.
+- Will return non‑zero if the required columns are missing

 ---